-We have trained harassment resolution teams on each campus who can provide confidential advice and information about what to do if you experience harassment or discrimination.
+We have trained staff on each campus who can provide confidential advice and information about what to do if you experience harassment or discrimination.

-The first thing to do if you experience harassment or discrimination is to get in touch with a Harassment Contact Person (HCP).
-They can support you to work through the situation and give you advice about making a complaint.
-Distance students can contact an HCP from any campus.
+The first thing to do if you experience harassment or discrimination is to get in touch with a the Student Care Teamor the Student Counselling Services.
+Staff members should contact Health, Safety & Wellbeing.
+These services can support you to work through the situation and give you advice about making a complaint.

 If you experience sexual harassment that is harmful in nature, seek specific sexual harm support.

 What you share with these services is confidential, and will not be disclosed to anyone else unless you give permission to do so.

 If you choose to make a formal harassment or discrimination complaint you also need to ask your friends and family to keep the details confidential during the complaint resolution process.
 This is in case you wish to take legal action.